 Navy Engineman Class “A” School

-After Boot Camp, future ENs attend Navy Engineman (EN) Class “A” School also at Naval Station Great Lakes, Illinois.
+After Boot Camp, future ENs attend Navy Engineman (EN) Class “A” School, which is also at Naval Station Great Lakes, Illinois.

-Engineman Navy A School comprises group instruction, classroom, and shop.
-In “A” school, ENs study:
+Engineman Navy A School comprises both classroom and hands-on training.
+In “A” school, ENs first take the Basic Engineering Common Core course of study.

-The EN rating requires a 60 month (five year) service obligation.
+The EN rating requires a 24- or 48-month service obligation.

 - ESWS (Enlisted Surface Warfare Specialist)